GSK IMPACT Grants

 The GSK IMPACT Grant for Metro Denver is an 18-month charitable partnership with a well-established network of nonprofit organizations focused on helping kids in Denver live healthier lives and contribute to a healthier community.

-In the St. Louis region, data shows stagnant or declining process on many social determinants of health – including poverty, education, diet, exercise, employment and family support.
+In the East St. Louis, IL region, data shows stagnant or declining process on many social determinants of health – including poverty, education, diet, exercise, employment and family support.

-There are approximately 1,400 young people in foster care across Wake, Durham, and Orange counties who will age out of the system without many of the same support networks other young people rely on to make a successful transition to adulthood.
+There are approximately 1,400 young people in foster care across Wake, Durham, and Orange counties of North Carolina who will age out of the system without many of the same support networks other young people rely on to make a successful transition to adulthood.